Why I Defend North Carolina’s “Home-Wrecker” Law—And Why Children Belong at the Center of the Debate

 They experience it as:

-Children do not consent to the relational risks adults take on their behalf.
+Children do not consent to the relational risks adults assume for their own pleasure.

 Alienation of affection statutes do something unfashionable but important: they refuse to treat third parties as morally or relationally neutral simply because they were not the ones married.